GuillaumeLeclerc/pcclusters2015/final.md

 ### Description of the heuristic

-A simple (yet powerfull) heuristic for this problem is to apply a time-memory tradeof.
+A simple (yet powerful) heuristic for this problem is to apply a time-memory trade-off.
 We can save for each starting point we already computed the number of iterations before reaching 1.

 For example we compute the number of steps to go from 5 to 1 it take 5 steps, we memorize it.
 When we want to compute starting at 10.
-We apply the recurence once and we find 5 (because $10/2 = 5$) we can deduce that the number of steps from 10 to 1 is $1 + 5 = 6$.
+We apply the recurrence once and we find 5 (because $10/2 = 5$) we can deduce that the number of steps from 10 to 1 is $1 + 5 = 6$.
 And it took only 2 iterations instead of 6 for the naive algorithm.

 ### Sequential implementation